openlegend/core-rules/README.md

 -   Fixed loophole with Boon Access (Shapeshift).
 Now the Alteration score is limited to character level or 5, whichever is higher.

 **2016 / 11 / 12**
 -   Closed loophole in Boon Access.
-Now if the boons has multiple attribute prerequisite options, you choose one attribute when you take this feat.
+Now if a boon has multiple attribute prerequisite options, you choose one attribute when you take this feat.

 **2016 / 11 / 11**
 -   Added Barrier boon.